Featuring 6 mm red onyx, white jade, black onyx and black lava stones | Ships for $3

 When a child is forcefully removed from their home and sent to a Residential School, the affected Seven Generations include the parents, grandparents and great-grandparents left behind, that child's future children, great-grandchildren and great-great-grandchildren.
 The 7th generation affected is of course that child themselves.
 The 7 red onyx (orange) centre stones represent these Seven Generations.

 The 2 white jade stones represent the child's parents.
 The 3 black onyx beside the two white jade stones represent the child's other family.
 The other 3 black onyx represent the other children at the Residential School.

-By purchasing a bracelet, you are supporting the Woodland Cultural Centre's 'Save the Evidence' campaign.
+By purchasing a bracelet, you are supporting the Woodland Cultural Centre's new language program -- 'Cycle of Ceremonies.'

 The lava stones are the 'secret' to your wellness bracelet as they will 'hold' your aromatherapy and help you feel amazing throughout your day.

 Benefits: • Aromatherapeutic | Gently diffuse your essential oils • Convenient | Always have your aromatherapy with you when you need it • Discrete | A beautiful & functional wellness tool

 Features: • Durable: Over time and with regular use of essential oils, an elastic strung bracelets will degrade and break • Tarnish resistant: Crafted using stainless steel • Comes in three flexible sizes • Beautiful handcrafted design • Made in Guelph, Ontario • High quality semi-precious stones

 Comes with: • Instruction card • Description card • Black gift box